We'll cover

 Imagine you're applying for a graphic design position at a marketing agency.
 A generic cover letter might mention your design skills in general.
 But a personalized cover letter would highlight your experience creating social media graphics, aligning perfectly with the agency's needs.

-Now that you understand the importance of personalization of a cover letter, let's break down the essential components of a strong cover letter template with cover letter tips:
+Now that you understand the importance of personalized cover letter, let's break down the essential components of a strong cover letter template with cover letter tips:

 Do you know how to find a list of skills and keywords to highlight in your cover letter template?
-Here's how to become an expert tailor:
+Here's how to write a personalized cover letter and add relevant skills and experiences:

 Example: